fabiancook/fabiancook/CV.md

 I like writing software!

-I have recently been employeed as a Solutions Architect, or as a Software Engineer.
+I have recently been employeed as a Solutions Architect, and as a Software Engineer.

 I enjoy exploring domains far and wide, but I like to get into the patterns too!